 Premier League darts: Adrian Lewis draws with MVG as Phil Taylor loses again

-Adrian Lewis came from 6-3 to draw with Michael van Gerwen in Exeter on a night with three 6-6 stalemates.
+Adrian Lewis came from 6-3 down to draw against Michael van Gerwen in Exeter on a night with three 6-6 stalemates.

 It was a night for the 6-6 draw with the first three matches all ending in stalemates, just as the big game of the night did between the two men expected to dominate proceedings for years to come.

 Two-time world champion Lewis had to come back from 2-0 down and then 6-3 behind to claim a dramatic point against current world champion van Gerwen - with both men slightly disappointed they didn't win the match.

 "This feels like a loss for myself," said Van Gerwen.
 "I'm playing Adrian Lewis one of the best players in the world.
 I was ahead 6-3 but he started to hit his doubles at the right moments and he came back strongly.

 "But we both ended up with a point and we're both still in the running for the top four so we'll have to be happy with that."

 Lewis was clearly revved up for the match as he wants to prove that he is right up there with man-of-the-moment Van Gerwen.

 Aiming for top spot

 "I've had a chest infection recently so I've been laid low but I was up for this tonight," said Lewis.
 "It was a weird game as we both didn't play to our best, we played to a mediocre standard.